hailiangh/hailiangh.github.io/TA/ECEN689_Spring2022/lab5_huffmanDecoder.md

 For code `1011`, `Dis = 1101 - 1011 = 2, Idx = SC[3] - Dis = 6 - 2 = 4`. `Symbol = huffsymbols[4]`. (code `1011` is mapped with the `5th` symbol)

 ## How to decode?
+Here is a pseudo-code for the Huffman decoder.
 ```C
 n = 0
 on each clock cycle: